CIGbalance/DagstuhlGAN/README.md

 If you want to see what level is generated for a specific vector of your choice, then you can use viewer.MarioLevelViewer, which takes a json array of length 32 as a command line parameter that represents a latent vector for the GAN.
 If you want to actually play these levels, then you should launch viewer.MarioLevelPlayer in the same way.
+Additionally, if MarioLevelPlayer is sent a 2D json array, then each sub-array is interpreted as a separate latent vector for the GAN, and the segments are stitched together into a larger level.

 ### Evolving Levels Based on Static Features